jindian/linux_note/GRUB2/grub2_bootloader_grub_kernel_part2.md

         ret
 ```

 After returned from RangeDecoderBitDecode, now we are in _LzmaDecodeA routine again.
-Jump to 5f at location 0x8b87
+Carry flag not set in RangeDecoderBitDecode, grub executes next instructions until jumps to 5f which located at address 0x8b87.
 ```assembly
 (gdb) info registers eflags
 eflags         0x2	[ ]